Content updated on November 16th.

 Here is what we do know:

-Any changes are unlikely to be effective before 2019.
+- Any changes are unlikely to be effective before 2019.
 Think about this: the ACA was enacted into law in 2010, yet the employer mandate only got enforced in 2015!
-Helen Karakoudas, Director of ACA Insights and our former Director of Education has written an excellent LinkedIn post explaining this further and comes to the same conclusion: we are in this for the long ride.
+This great LinkedIn post explains this further and comes to the same conclusion: we are in this for the long ride.

 While the ACA will surely evolve under President Trump, compliance in 2016 and 2017 should be an easy decision for employers.
 With 2016 ACA reporting due in a little over 2 months, the cost of compliance is small compared to the steep penalties for non-compliance.